browserify/browserify-handbook/readme.markdown

 Plus, we can use node's module lookup algorithms to save us from version mismatch insanity so that we can have multiple conflicting versions of different required packages in the same application and everything will still work.
+To save bytes down the wire you can dedupe, which is covered elsewhere in this document.

 # development